-The force direction on a current-carrying wire in a magnetic field is determined using the right-hand rule, as shown below.
+The force direction on a current-carrying wire in a magnetic field is determined using Fleming’s left-hand rule, as shown below.

-Let’s now apply this method to find the directions of the forces acting on two current-carrying wires.
+Let’s apply this rule to find the directions of the forces acting on two current-carrying wires.

 Suppose two straight wires, and , carrying currents and are parallel to one another, as shown below.

-Based on the right-hand rule for determining the direction of the magnetic field created by each current, we know that the field at due to will point out of the screen, as shown.
+Using Fleming’s left-hand rule to determine the direction of the magnetic field created by each current, we see that the field at due to will point out of the screen, as shown.

-The direction our right thumb faces shows the direction of the magnetic force on , depicted below.
+The direction our left thumb faces shows the direction of the magnetic force on , depicted below.